jaymandz/dost-asti-hrlite-payroll-docs/additional-adjustments/index.rst

    You might also notice that the form header now reads *Edit Salary Adjustment* instead of *Add Salary Adjustment*.
 Make any changes you wish to do in the form, then click the *Submit* button once you’re done.
+3. To reset the form, click on the *Cancel* button.
+The form header will revert back to *Add Salary Adjustment*, and submitting the form will result in the addition of a new salary adjustment this time, not the updating of an existing one.

 .. figure:: illustrations/additional-adjustments--update-button-location.png